ZhgChg.Li

 style?.render(attributedString: &attributedString)

-// Setup & override HTML style (style="color:red;background-color:black") to NSMutableAttributedString if it exists
+// setup & override HTML style (style="color:red;background-color:black") to NSMutableAttributedString if is exists

-// Any HTML tag can have a style attribute
+// any html tag can have style attribute

 if let style = storedHTMLAttributes?["style"] {